Most people thinking about taking their own life will try to let someone know, but they often won’t say so directly.

 - no sense of their own identity or purpose in life

-- been through a major life change, like moving to a different country, coming out as gay or transgender, or retiring from work
+- been through a major life change, like moving to a different country, or retiring from work

 - had a major loss or disappointment, like someone close to them dying, failing exams or having their refugee status declined